markkerry/Serverless-LAPS/README.md

 In my guide I did the following:

 * Created the Azure resources with Azure CLI
-* Creating and deployed the Function using Azure Functions Core Tools
+* Created and deployed the Function using Azure Functions Core Tools
-* Used a MEM Endpoint Analytics Proactive Remediation
+* Used a MEM Endpoint Analytics Proactive Remediation to manage the recycling of the admin password

 My take on it (based on John Sneerden's solution) looks as follows: